|Director’s Message: Howard Backer, MD, MPH, FACEP

 At the local level, DHV volunteers are coordinated by county DHV system administrators and Medical Reserve Corps (MRC) unit coordinators.
 All DHV volunteer health care professionals are local volunteers who make themselves available to their communities in time of need.

 DHV system administrator training has been provided to all 58 counties as well as 39 of the state’s 42 MRC units.
 Currently there are over 21,000 active volunteers registered on the system.
 DHV electronically verifies the license and credential status of 49 types of health care professionals every 24 hours via the licensing/credentialing department/agency (image: Lauran Capps and Eric Fu).

 Reinforcing the notion that California’s EMS personnel are indeed true professionals dedicated to their craft, just four months into the new year and we have already seen news headlines out of Orange County lauding the efforts of off-duty medics who saved a man on an airplane, and out of Kern County recognizing an EMS team who rescued an alleged drunk driver that had crashed into their own marked vehicle.

 EMSA’s annual EMS Awards Ceremony seeks to honor these types of special accomplishments, along with meritorious and heroic acts, as well as innovations or fresh ideas to improve EMS in California.
 This year’s luncheon will take place on Wednesday, December 2nd at the Marines’ Memorial Hotel in San Francisco and we are working on a number of exciting improvements and enhancements to previous years’ ceremonies.

 Don’t wait, nominate!
-Take a moment to recognize exceptionalism when you see it – nominate a deserving EMS professional today using our web-based fillable form.
+Take a moment to recognize exceptionalism when you see it – nominate a deserving EMS professional today using our web-based fillable form (form no longer availible).